TheEdoRan/next-safe-action/website/docs/migrations/v6-to-v7.md

 ## Requirements

 next-safe-action version 7 requires Next.js 14 and React 18.2.0 or later to work.
 For `useActionState` hook, the minimum required Next.js version is 15, since previous versions don't support the React's `useStateAction` hook that is used under the hood.
+The `useActionState` hook is exported from `next-safe-action/stateful-hooks` path.

 ## What about v6?